QuentinRa/blog.quentinra.dev/operating-systems/linux/knowledge/index.md

 <div class="row row-cols-md-2"><div>

-Environment variables (`Variables d’environnement`) are variables defined in the environment that can be used read by others apps.
+Environment variables (`Variables d’environnement`) are variables globally, mostly used by commands/applications to access information about the system, save configurations...
 There a few well-known ones

 * **HOME**: path to the current user home
 * **USER**: username of the current user